Instructions for making Brooks Camp Campground Reservation (Jan. 9, 2014)

-An Alaska sport fishing license is required of all nonresidents 16 and over, and most residents 16 to 59.
+An Alaska sport fishing license is required of all nonresidents 16 and over and most residents 16 to 59.
 You may also need a harvest record card and/or king salmon stamp before you fish.
+Special federal regulations, in addition to state regulations, exist for the Brooks River.
 For more information and to buy your licenses, stamps, and tags online, visit ADF&G's License and Permits web site.
-Sport fishing licenses and king salmon stamps may also be purchased from a license vendor (most AK sporting goods stores), by calling (907) 465-2376, or by mail at:

 Did You Know?